 CONTENTS

+Sponsors

+25

-Message from the Co-Chairs of the E
+1 Message from the Co-Chairs of the Emerging Markets Forum

-8 Our Purpose: Beyond Talk
+3 Our Purpose: Beyond Talk

-L. Making a Difference: What Sets the E
+4 Making a Difference: What Sets the Emerging Markets Forum Apart

-5 Our Leadership & Distinguished Fello
+5 Our Leadership & Distinguished Fellows

 7 Participants

-) Global and Regional Forums: Structu
+9 Global and Regional Forums: Structure and Past Meetings

-1 Key Themes for Discussion & Related
+11 Key Themes for Discussion & Related Papers

-5 Recent Books
+15 Recent Books

-8 Book Launch Events
+18 Book Launch Events

-9 Publications
+20 Publications

-22 The Emerging Markets Institute
+23 The Emerging Markets Institute

-23 Management & Staff
+24 Management & Staff

-24 Sponsors

-Emerging Markets Forum

-Emerging Markets Forum Apart

-OWS

-ure and Past Meetings

-ed Papers

-1

 MESSAGE FROM OUR CO-CHAIRS

 Since its inception in 2005, the Emerging Markets Forum (EMF) has blossomed into a preferred venue for discussion and debate between leading policymakers, top business executives and influential opinion makers committed to seeking and shaping policy solutions to the key challenges facing emerging economies.
 Indeed, a unique feature of the Forum is that its participants include leaders from both the public and private sectors, as well as civil society from around the world, and that the Forum seeks to further strengthen interactions between them.

+Michel Camdessus

+Former Managing

+Director, International

-Michel Camdessus Former Managing Director, International Monetary Fund (IMF)
+Monetary Fund (IMF)

+Enrique Garcia

+Former President and

 Chief Executive Officer,

 CAF - Development

 Bank of Latin America

-Hiroshi Watanabe

-Monetary Affairs

-President.